 With the project’s proximity to major transportation corridors, EHRA also conducted topographic surveys along McHard Road to assist with utility design and connectivity.
 Coordination with local agencies including the City of Houston, Harris County and Fort Bend County Tollway Authority was critical, particularly in addressing right-of-way abandonments and jurisdictional requirements.

 EHRA delivered a full suite of surveying services.
 The team’s ALTA surveys uncovered all visible site features, including buildings, pavement, utilities, landscaping and irrigation system.
-EHRA’s drone-mounted LiDAR technology produced topographic surveys across the 111-acre site.
+EHRA’s drone-mounted LiDAR technology produced topographic surveys across the 92-acre site.
 This approach allowed the team to accurately capture ground elevations, penetrating the heavily wooded tree canopy without any environmental disturbance.

-The Blue Ridge Commerce Center presented several unique challenges, including working around an active oil lease within the project limits and coordination with and research of multiple jurisdictions and right-of-way abandonments.
+The Blue Ridge Commerce Center West presented several unique challenges, including working around an active oil lease within the project limits and coordination with and research of multiple jurisdictions and right-of-way abandonments.
 EHRA supported the development continuously from concept through construction.
 EHRA reviewed and signed the mylar, ensuring quality and consistency with project standards.

 The project is now in its final stage, with EHRA finalizing ALTA as-built surveys for the buildings and site improvements.